EngineerSmith/Export-TextureAtlas/README.md

 `love . <inputDir> <outputDir> -fixedSize 16 32`
 ## -throwUnsupportedImageExtensions
 Optional.
-This argument will throw if it discovers an image within the input direcotry which isn't supported by love's `love.graphics.newImage` funciton.
+This argument will throw if it discovers an image within the input directory which isn't supported by love's `love.graphics.newImage` function.
 ### Example
 `love . <inputDir> <outputDir> -throwUnsupportedImageExtensions`
 ## -removeFileExtension